 - To be familiar with the financial management of the co-operative. - To provide an annual report. - Works closely with the General Manager. - Assists the General Manager, the Finance Committee, and the Board of Directors in the annual review of the insurance policy. - Assists with budget preparation. - Assists with review of financial policies at least annually. - Serves as signing officer must be bondable. - Serves as Committee Liaison from the Board to the Finance Committee. - Assists with long-term financial planning including reserve funds.

-Date: February 2001

 Position: Board / Committee Liaison

-Status: Standing

-Responsible To: Board of Directors

-Reports To: Board of Directors and Committees

-Term: One Year - Appointed by The Board
+Reports To:Board of Directors and Committees Term:One Year - Appointed by The Board

 Date of Amendment or Replacement: September 2003, March 2004, February 2005,

 April 2015, February 2016, February 2017, April 2018

 Purpose: